 Indexing is simply the spider’s way of processing all the data from pages and sites during its crawl around the web.
 The spider notes new documents and changes, which are then added to the searchable index Google maintains, as long as those pages are quality content and don’t trigger alarm bells by violating Google’s user-oriented mandate.
 Indexing exists to ensure that users questions are promptly answered as quickly as possible.
 In order for your site to rank well in search results pages, it's important to make sure that Google can crawl and index your site correctly.

 Sitemaps are an important way of communication with search engines.
-While in robots.txt you tell search engines which parts of your site to exclude from indexing, in your site map you tell search engines where you'd like them to go.
-Using sitemaps has many benefits, not only easier navigation and better visibility by search engines.
+While in robots.txt you tell search engines which parts of your site to exclude from indexing, in your sitemap you tell search engines where you'd like them to go.
 Sitemaps offer the opportunity to inform search engines immediately about any changes on your site.
-You cannot expect that search engines will rush right away to index your changed pages but certainly the changes will be indexed faster, compared to when you don't have a sitemap.
 Sitemaps also help in classifying your site content, though search engines are by no means obliged to classify a page as belonging to a particular category or as matching a particular keyword only because you have told them so.
-There are two types of sitemaps : HTML sitemap (written in Hypertext Markup Language) and XML sitemap (written in Extensible Markup Language)
+There are two types of sitemaps: HTML sitemap (written in Hypertext Markup Language) and XML sitemap (written in Extensible Markup Language)

 Robots.txt is a file that gives strict instructions to search engine bots about which pages they can crawl and index and which pages to stay away from.
 When search spiders find this file on a new domain, they read the instructions in it before doing anything else.
 If they don’t find a robots.txt file, the search bots assume that you want every page crawled and indexed.
 Duplicate content is potentially a problem for SEO.
 In this case you have to edit your robots.txt file and instruct search engines to ignore one of the duplicate pages.
 You can generate a robots.txt file quickly and easily using a Robot Control Code Generation Tool.

-There are many ways to use xml sitemaps and robots.txt to maximize your SEO efforts.
-By following the optimal strategies, you too can index your data right.
+Use xml sitemaps and robots.txt to maximize your SEO efforts.
+By following the optimal strategies, you can index your links faster than usual.